thefirstmine/qpbot/README.md

-# TheFirstBot
+# QP Bot

-This is a github repository for the Discord Bot: TheFirstBot
+A Discord Bot for Pisay's largest student-run Discord Server.
 ***
 Made by TheFirstMine_PH#6062